MethodsAndPractices/vsteam/.docs/Set-VSTeamPickList.md

 ```

 ### -Type
 Changes the type of the picklist.
-Only used if the list was orginally numbers and needs to contain strings, or if type was not specified when the list was created and so it is treating numbers as strings.
+Only used if the list was originally numbers and needs to contain strings, or if type was not specified when the list was created and so it is treating numbers as strings.

 ```yaml
 Type: String